 - 1. Tips At Grocery Stores handout targets shoppers, and provides them with grocery store-specific tips to increase fruit and vegetable consumption and decrease sweetened beverage consumption. - 2.
-Tips At Grocery Stores posters enlarged versions of the Tips At Grocery Stores handout are available in two sizes (27" x 40" and 38" x 56") to hang in highly C visible locations. - 3.
+Tips At Grocery Stores posters enlarged versions o the Tips A Grocer Store handou are available in two sizes (27" 40 an 38 56" t han i highlyC visible locations. - 3.
 Definitions & Recommendations handout explains the 5210 message and its research basis. - 4.
 Healthy Shopping On A Budget handout provides shoppers with money-saving tips to make healthy food purchases. - 5.
-Healthy Brown Bag Lunches handout outlines a healthy lunch for each day in a week and includes a shopping list. - 6.
-Understanding Food Labels handout describes how to locate and make sense of the important information provided on food labels. - 7.
+Healthy Brown Bag Lunches handout outlines a healthy lunch for each day in a week and includes a shopping - 6.
+Understanding Food Labels handout describes how to locate and make sense of the important information provided o food labels. - 7.
 To Have Fruits And Vegetables Year-Round, Add Frozen Or Canned handout lists some of the benefits of having frozen and canned produce available year-round, and includes ideas for use. - 8.
 Healthy Kids' Snacks handout provides shoppers who are parents with a list of healthy snacks they may purchase at the grocery store. - 9.
 Healthy Eating In A Hurry handout provides tips on ways to create quick, healthy meals on a busy schedule.